Cruise Ship Tax Deductibility – What You Need to Know

 US Flagged Ships

-Ships registered in the US and sailing in the North American area, as defined by the IRS code which includes many islands in the Caribbean, and Mexico as well as Alaska and Hawaii.
+Ships registered in the US and sailing in the North American area, as defined by the IRS code, includes U.S. waterways and rivers, Alaska and Hawaii, as well as many islands in the Caribbean.
 The cost of meetings held aboard a US-Flagged cruise ship can be fully deductible for tax purposes, when that purpose is business.
 Please see Q&A.

 Tax Deductibility via Luxury Water Transportation